izk20/DSCI-310-Group-10/README.md

 Steps:

-* Install Docker if you have not already done so
+* Install Docker if you have not already done so.
+This is hardware specific and is specified here:https://docs.docker.com/get-docker/
 * Clone this repository to your local machine
 * Using the command line/terminal, navigate to the repository directory
 * Type the following: